zuluplatform/gincoin-core/doc/translation_process.md

 Multiple language support is critical in assisting Dash’s global adoption, and growth.
 One of Dash’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.

-See the [Transifex Dash project](https://www.transifex.com/projects/p/dash/) to assist in translations.
-You should also join the translation mailing list for announcements - see details below.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format:
 `dash_xx_YY.ts or dash_xx.ts`